CSNW/sql-bricks/readme.md

 # SQL Bricks.js

-As with other SQL generation libraries, SQL Bricks was created to help eliminate DRY in SQL-heavy applications.
+As with other SQL generation libraries, SQL Bricks was created to help eliminate DRY violations in SQL-heavy applications.
 SQL statements can be easily stored, cloned, modified and passed around to other parts of an application and they can generate both parameterized and non-parameterized SQL.

 In addition, SQL Bricks contains a few conveniences to aid in re-use and to make SQL generation a little less of a chore: automatic quoting of columns that collide with keywords ("order", "desc", etc), automatic alias expansion, user-supplied join criteria functions and pseudo-views.